GitCodings/Stack-A3-Database/README.md

 ### Lambda

-For the select queries we use a lambda to map the row into a object.
-If you want you can use a method instead if the lambda has too much work or if you just perfer to use methods:
+For the select queries we use a lambda to map the row into an object.
+If you want you can use a method instead if the lambda has too much work or if you just prefer to use methods:

 ```java
 public List<Student> getStudents(String firstName)